sumonst21/lighthouse/docs/readme.md

 1. Navigate to your site and log in.
 1. In a separate terminal tab, run `lighthouse http://mysite.com --port port-number` using the port number from chrome-debug.

+## Testing on a site with an untrusted certificate

+When testing a site with an untrusted certificate, Chrome will be unable to load the page and so the Lighthouse report will mostly contain errors.

+If this certificate **is one you control** and is necessary for development (for instance, `localhost` with a self-signed certificate for local HTTP/2 testing), you can

+- add the certificate to your locally-trusted certificate store.
+In Chrome, see `Settings` > `Privacy and Security` > `Manage certificates` or consult instructions for adding to the certificate store in your operating system.
+- instruct Chrome to ignore the invalid certificate by adding the Lighthouse CLI flag `--chrome-flags="--ignore-certificate-errors"`.

+Be as careful with this flag as you would when browsing the internet with TLS disabled.
+Any content loaded by the test page (e.g. third-party scripts or iframed ads) will *also* not be subject to certificate checks, [opening up avenues for MitM attacks](https://www.chromium.org/Home/chromium-security/education/tls#TOC-What-security-properties-does-TLS-give-me-).

 ## Testing on a mobile device

 Lighthouse can run against a real mobile device.
 You can follow the [Remote Debugging on Android (Legacy Workflow)](https://developer.chrome.com/devtools/docs/remote-debugging-legacy) up through step 3.3, but the TL;DR is install & run adb, enable USB debugging, then port forward 9222 from the device to the machine with Lighthouse.